meowlet/meowsica-discord-bot/README.md

 # meowsica-discord-bot

-A Discord music/TTS bot for small communities.
+A Discord bot with ping and help slash commands.

 ## Requirements

 - Node.js 14+
+- A Discord bot token

 ## Install